Fantasy is more than dragons

 ~ Riley Westbrook

 Emotional Beats was an award-winning Distinguished Favorite in the 2017 Independent Press Awards in the Writing and Publishing category.
+It was also an award-winning finalist in the 2019 TopShelf Indie Book Awards.

 Most of my books in the Pearseus and SSF series have reached #1 in various Amazon sub-genres.